When you need it, and Why

 FHA Mortgage Insurance

-If you get an FHA loan, your mortgage insurance premiums are paid to the Federal Housing Administration (FHA).
+If you get an FHA loan, mortgage insurance premiums are paid to the Federal Housing Administration (FHA).
 FHA mortgage insurance is required for all FHA loans.
 It costs the same no matter your credit score, with only a slight increase in price for down payments less than five percent.
 FHA mortgage insurance includes both an upfront cost, paid as part of your closing costs, and a monthly cost, included in your monthly payment.

 VA Funding Fee

-If you get a VA loan, the Department of Veterans’ Affairs (VA) guarantee replaces mortgage insurance, and functions similarly.
+If you get a VA loan, the Department of Veterans’ Affairs (VA) guarantee replaces mortgage insurance, but functions similarly.
 With VA loans, there is no monthly mortgage insurance premium.
 However, you will pay an upfront “funding fee.”
 The amount of that fee varies based on your type of military service, your down payment amount, your disability status, whether you’re buying a home or refinancing, and whether this is your first VA loan, or you’ve had a VA loan previously.